 We are identifying historical relationships between climate extremes and species abundance, and then developing downscaled climate projections for the extreme climate metric.
 This information is then used to provide an initial projection of how the species abundance and location may change in the future.
 These initial assessments can help inform future assessments that consider broader types of climate and ecological information.

-- Significant threat to North American forests from Southern Pine Beetle with warming winters, AGU Annual Meeting, San Francisco, CA, December 14th, 2016.
+- R. Horton, Significant threat to North American forests from Southern Pine Beetle with warming winters, Risk of Invasive Species and Climate Change Workshop, Amherst MA, July 27, 2017.

 - R. Horton, Potential Impacts of Projected Changes in Climatic Suitability for Southern Pine Beetle in Northeast US Forests.
 First Annual Northeast Regional Invasive Species Climate Change (RISCC) Management Symposium, July 27-28, 2017.